Sediupled/Json-Parser/README.md

 ## 🐿️ Usage:

 - Download the zip file and extract contents
-- put in your JSON files in a directory
 - Compile using the C++23 standard
 - Run with the directory's name as an argument
 - For Example: (./parser good_files/)